Target Practice: Learning to Play John Wick Pinball

 Weigh your options before rolling over the flashing ball save outlane!
 Even 5 more seconds of ball save during a battle can be substantial and win you a tournament game.
 Try to avoid using ball save during multiball, if possible, and save it exclusively for single-ball play when risk is higher.

-On the default randomized job settings, your best bet will always be to have multiball stacked with the job.
-Focus on hitting the car at the very start of each ball while the ball save is running.
+- Focus on hitting the car at the very start of each ball while the ball save is running.
 Backhands to the car (i.e. shots from the right flipper) tend to be safer to recover from than left flipper shots, though left flipper shots might also graze into the captive ball and award WINSTON letters.
 Then, start the job at the crate VUK and shoot the left orbit to stack the job with car multiball.
-If you have only a few enemies left to complete the current location, make it a priority to clear out the location before starting the multiball.
+If you have only a few enemies left to light the next adversary battle, make it a priority to defeat the remaining enemies before starting the multiball.

-The best battle modes are Kirill & Ares (if you’ve mastered the game’s layout and want to blow the score up) or Zero (if the game is a little tougher and you want reliable, quick points).
+- The best battle modes are Kirill & Ares (if you’ve mastered the game’s layout and want to blow the score up) or Zero (if the game is a little tougher and you want reliable, quick points).
 If Viggo or Cassian battles are ready, hit the blood marker target to change the lit battle to one of the above three.
+Weigh your options if you want to consider going after multiplied battle scoring and take into consideration how the shot progression in each battle works.